History of Apple Inc.: Apple II

 Almost as soon as Apple had started selling its first computers, Wozniak moved on from the Apple I and began designing a greatly improved computer: the Apple II.
 Wozniak completed a working prototype of the new machine by August 1976.
 The two Steves presented the Apple II computer to the public at the first West Coast Computer Faire on April 16 and 17, 1977.
-On the first day of the exhibition, Jobs introduced the Apple II to a Japanese chemist named Toshio Mizushima, who became the first authorized Apple dealer in Japan.
+At the exhibition, Jobs introduced the Apple II to Japanese textile maker Toshio Mizushima, who became the first authorized Apple dealer in Japan.
 In the May 1977 issue of Byte, Wozniak said of the Apple II design, "To me, a personal computer should be small, reliable, convenient to use, and inexpensive."

 The Apple II went on sale on June 10, 1977, with a retail price of $1,298.
 The computer's main internal difference from its predecessor was a completely redesigned TV interface, which held the display in memory.
 Now not only useful for simple text display, the Apple II included graphics and, eventually, color.
 During the development of the Apple II, Jobs pressed for a well-designed plastic case and built-in keyboard, with the idea that the machine should be fully packaged and ready to run out of the box.
 This was almost the case for the Apple I computers, but one still needed to plug various parts together and type in the code to run BASIC.
 Jobs wanted the Apple II case to be "simple and elegant", and hired an industrial designer named Jerry Manock to produce such a case design.
 Apple employee #5 Rod Holt developed the switching power supply.
 While early Apple II models use ordinary cassette tapes as storage devices, they were superseded in 1978 by the introduction of a 5 1/4-inch floppy disk drive and interface called the Disk II.
 The Disk II system was designed by Wozniak and released with a retail price of $495.